-San Francisco attorneys Alisa J. Baker and Richard E. Levine bring a powerful combination of transactional and litigation skills to their work on behalf of clients with respect to the full range of employment and executive matters.
+San Francisco attorneys Clayton Foster and Micheal Shah bring a powerful combination of transactional and litigation skills to their work on behalf of clients with respect to the full range of employment and executive matters.
 Whether working separately or as a team, the partners provide the kind of substantive expertise and practical effectiveness that arises only from decades of sophisticated legal practice.

 - Preparation and negotiation of executive employment agreements, severance/separation agreements, consulting agreements and individual equity arrangements, including representation of partners and company founders.